veereshnaik7/website-buildertaskByHUENM/README.md

 ## Website Builder App
-This is a simple website builder application created using React.js.
-The app allows users to create customizable web pages by adding, editing, and rearranging sections.
-It uses drag-and-drop functionality to reorder components and supports mobile and desktop views.
+This project is a simple website builder built with React.
+It allows users to dynamically add, edit, and reorder different sections of a website.
+The sections can be customized, reordered through drag-and-drop, and saved locally to the browser.
+The project supports both desktop and mobile views.

 ## Table of Contents
 -> Features